 b) If your non-registered investment is in a loss position, making an ‘in-kind’ transfer directly into your TFSA, you will lose the loss.
 Regarding the loss position, in order to claim the capital loss you would need to sell your stock(s) outside the TFSA first (no “in-kind” transfer).
 Then a superficial loss rule kicks in.
 This rule prevents investors from selling a stock to claim a loss and then buying it back right away.
 The rule means if you sell a stock outside of the TFSA and buy it back within 30-days, the loss will be denied.
 Read more on CRA here.

 What about calculating the adjusted cost base?
 I didn’t always keep track but it is doable

 Doable, please do.

 Calculating your adjusted cost base can be a pain so I typically refer people to this free software tool to do it (no affiliation).
 On my end, I keep few spreadsheets up to date on this for my non-registered account.
-To keep things easy, I’ve also turned off all DRIPs (Dividend Reinvestment Plans) in my non-registered account so I don’t have to deal with the adjusted cost base calculations any longer.
+To keep things easy, I might turn off off all DRIPs (Dividend Reinvestment Plans) in my non-registered account so I don’t have to deal with the adjusted cost base calculations any longer.
 I have my market value and my base cost documented for about a dozen stocks.
 If/when I sell any of these non-registered assets, the calculation will be very straightforward on the CRA tax forms.

 I can’t tell you the correct decision to make on this but I hope this post highlighted some considerations related to transferring stocks into a TFSA.
 Good luck with your decision and thanks for reading.